 Should we not show good manners and thank our Creator for His gifts now, and subsequently for the rest of our lives?
-Don't we owe that to Him?
+Don't we owe Him that?

 You answered "Yes."
 You must have.
-Nobody will have read this far without being in agreement, but here's the problem: Many of you answered Yes, knowing full well that your heart is not in the Bible.
-Or perhaps it is in the Bible, but not entirely.
+Nobody will have read this far without being in agreement, but here's the problem: Many of you answered "Yes," knowing full well that your heart and mind does not wholly agree with the religions of your exposure.
 You agree we were created by a Creator.
 You struggle to understand Him.
 And you yearn to serve and worship Him in the manner He prescribes.
 But you don't know how, and you don't know where to look for the answers.
 And that, unfortunately, is not a subject that can be answered in an article.
-Unfortunately, that issue has to be addressed in a book.
+Unfortunately, that has to be addressed in a book, or maybe even in a series of books.